trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 ## News

+- Jan 2022: I was featured alongside many prominent Graph ML researchers in an [ample blog post](https://towardsdatascience.com/predictions-and-hopes-for-geometric-graph-ml-in-2022-aa3b8b79f5cc) by Michael Bronstein and Petar Veličković
+, which aims to review and predict the new directions in the field.
 - Nov 2021: [Weisfeiler and Lehman Go Cellular](https://arxiv.org/abs/2106.12575) was accepted as an oral presentation to the [ELLIS ML for Molecule Discovery Workshop](https://moleculediscovery.github.io/workshop2021/).
 - Oct 2021: I have been awarded a [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!people).
 - Sept 2021: [Weisfeiler and Lehman Go Cellular: CW Networks](https://arxiv.org/abs/2106.12575) has been accepted to NeurIPS 2021.
 We obtain SOTA results on molecular benchmarks using cell complexes.